jose031199/BuzzFeed_Clone_JS/README.md

 #BuzzFeed Clone

-** Project:**
+## Project:

-Is about abnd buzzfeed clone done with html,css and purely with js.
+Is about a buzzfeed clone done with html,css and purely with js.